-The School of Biological Sciences maintains the Victoria University Coastal Ecology Lab as a living laboratory.
+The School of Biological Sciences maintains the Wellington University Coastal Ecology Lab as a living laboratory.
 It is a centre for ecological research, education and promotes stewardship of the natural world.

 The lab is located approximately 8km south of the Kelburn campus (where the main School of Biological Sciences is located) and overlooks Cook Strait, with its spectacular exposed rocky reef systems and has unimpeded views to the South Island.

 The School maintains three large glasshouses used to grow material for Botany practicals and for a variety of graduate research projects.
 Situated on the roof of the Kirk building, the glasshouses have spectacular views of Wellington harbour and the Rimutaka ranges.